IDEA—the Individuals with Disabilities Education Act

 Early intervention is a system of services that helps babies and toddlers with developmental delays or disabilities.
 Early intervention focuses on helping eligible babies and toddlers learn the basic and brand-new skills that typically develop during the first three years of life, such as:

--physical (reaching, rolling, crawling, and walking);
+- Physical (reaching, rolling, crawling, and walking)

--cognitive (thinking, learning, solving problems);
+- Cognitive (thinking, learning, solving problems)

--social/emotional (playing, feeling secure and happy); and
+- Social/emotional (playing, feeling secure and happy)

-Authorized by law | Early intervention is available in every state and territory of the United States.
+Early intervention is available in every state and territory of the United States.
 The Individuals with Disabilities Education Act (IDEA) requires it–Part C of IDEA, to be precise.
 That’s why you’ll sometimes hear early intervention referred to as Part C. Under IDEA Part C, infants and toddlers with disabilities (birth-3) and their families receive early intervention services.
 Read IDEA’s verbatim language regarding Part C.

 Part B of IDEA Services for School Age Children